 Many of our incoming students tell us their ultimate professional goal is to become an advanced practice nurse.
 One benefit of the GEM program is that it gives the student a broad overview of all of the major specialties in which nurses work, as well as a variety of settings across the health care continuum.
 Your experience as a GEM student will help you discern what specialty area you like best so you are confident progressing to the next step in your professional career.

-To this point, 100% of our GEM graduates who have applied to a Rush DNP advanced practice program have been accepted into the program to which they applied.
+To this point, 100% of our GEM graduates who have applied to a Rush DNP advanced practice program and have met all the admission requirements have been accepted into the program to which they applied.

 There is a national trend underway in nursing education for all advanced practice programs (i.e., NP and CNS) to move to the DNP degree level by 2015.
 Rush has already made this change so the logical progression for our students is to first become a master’s (MSN) prepared generalist nurse (RN) and then move to doctoral preparation as an advance practice nurse.

 The GEM program allows for a seamless transition to doctoral education in either the Doctor of Nursing Practice (DNP) program or the Doctor of Philosophy in nursing science (PhD) program.
 Why is it seamless?
 Because the GEM student has already taken the graduate core courses required for their doctoral program as part of the GEM program.

 Thus, a GEM student who chooses to continue their education and earn either a DNP or PhD degree will be able to gain valuable experience working as a RN while spending less time and money completing their advanced degree.